-The nerve impulse, (a) Resting membrane potential (=85 mV).
-There is an excess of positive ions outside the cell, with Na\ the predominant extracellular fluid ion and K. the predominant intracellular ion.
-The plannar membrane has a few permeability, to Na\ (b) Depolarization-recovered of the resting potential.
-Application of a stimulus changes the membrane permeability, and Na\ sons are allowed to diffuse registly into the cell. (c) Generation of the action potential or nerve impulse.
-If the attinuities is of adequate innerview, the depolarization when spreads neighby along the entrue beingh of the membrane (Bepolarization recoverisely, the depolarization when the precision of the resting about the cell is externed surface and the positive charge on the internal plannar membrane surface and the positive charge on the externed surface and the positive charge is consistent of the resting along the same fluid in the same fluid rection as in depolarization.

-(c) The original ionic concentrations of the resting state are restored by the sodium-potassium pump, (f) A tracing of an action potential.
+The nerve impulse. (a) Resting membrane potential (-85 mV).
+There is an excess of positive ions outside the cell, with Na+ the predominant extracellular fluid ion and K+ the predominant intracellular ion.
+The plasma membrane has a low permeability to Na+. (b) Depolarization - reversal of the resting potential.
+Application of a stimulus changes the membrane permeability, and Na+ ions are allowed to diffuse rapidly into the cell. (c) Generation of the entire length of the membrane. (a) Repolarization - adequate intensity, the depolarization - we spreads rapidly along the entire length of the membrane. (a) Repolarization - its external surface are restabilished by diffusion of K+ ions out of the cell, proceeding in the same direction as in depolarization. (b) The original ionic concentrations of the resting state are restored by the sodium-potassium pump. (f) A tracing of an action potential on potential on the constraint of a state of the resting potential.